 Mom says Illinois boy charged with murder is ‘not a monster’

-EUREKA, Ill.
-(AP) – The mother of a 9-year-old Illinois boy charged with murder in a mobile home fire that killed five says her son is not “a monster.”
+EUREKA, Ill. – The mother of a 9-year-old Illinois boy charged with murder in a mobile home fire that killed five says her son is not “a monster”.

 In interviews Thursday with local and national media, the mother says the boy “made a terrible mistake,” adding “he’s a child.”